opsone-ch/documentation/development/vagrant/index.md

-# Vagrant for Web Developers
+## Vagrant for Web Developers

-This Repository is intended as template.
+** Note: ** This Repository is intended as template.
 You can either just start a Vagrant Machine from here or copy the appropriate Files into your desired Project.

-Please be aware that currently snowflake Vagrant Support is considered as beta, there might be some drawbacks.
+** Warning: ** Please be aware that currently snowflake Vagrant Support is considered as beta, there might be some drawbacks.

 ## Requirements